dineshkummarc/nanek.github.com/source/_posts/2012-01-06-now-using-octopress.markdown

 You can find migration instructions a number of places, but the process was pretty straightforward for me.

-- Exported published posts from wordpress
+- Exported published posts from Wordpress
 - Updated xml export to include atom namespace that was missing
 - Used [exitwp](https://github.com/thomasf/exitwp) to convert the export into the markdown format.
 I did run into a [wrapping issue](https://github.com/thomasf/exitwp/issues/6).